 A Great Headshot is Essential

-As an actor, you know this business requires significant versatility, and creativity along with careful attention to every little detail to land the really good roles.
+As an actor, you know this business requires significant versatility and creativity, and careful attention to every little detail to land excellent roles.
 A high-quality headshot is a must to get your acting qualities the exposure they need.
-A great headshot is a key step in moving on to an audition and eventually landing the acting role you know you deserve.
+A great headshot is crucial in moving on to an audition and eventually landing the acting role you know you deserve.

-A headshot that meets the cut, requires the focused attention to detail that directors always demand.
-You want to stand out from the crowd, but also demonstrate you are a real professional.
-This means you must draw attention to your best features, strive to be different, but avoid overdoing it.
+A headshot that meets the cut requires the focused attention to detail that directors always demand.
+You want to stand out from the crowd but also demonstrate you are a real professional.
+This means you must draw attention to your best features and strive to be different, but avoid overdoing them.

 Plan your Brand